-The immunization recommendations found in this content module support the specification of a proposed immunization.
+- The immunization recommendations found in this content module support the specification of a proposed immunization.
 This is a proposal for treatment of a patient that can be reviewed by a decision support service, or could be output from a decision support service.
-This can also be

-1525 described as being part of the intended plan of care for the patient.
+This can also be described as being part of the intended plan of care for the patient.
 In this case, the intended treatments can be reviewed and potentially updated by a decision support service, or can serve as persistent documentation of the current plan for other uses (e.g., reminder/recall notices).
 The section template is described in more detail in IHE PCC TF-2: 6.3.3.6.13 Immunization Recommendations.
-The immunization recommendation entry details with the machine readable content is described further in IHE PCC TF-2: 6.3.4.49.

-The clinical statements about immunizations can be augmented with additional clinical statements to provide more detail on the immunization dosing.
+The immunization recommendation entry details with the machine readable content is described further in IHE PCC TF-2: 6.3.4.49. - The clinical statements about immunizations can be augmented with additional clinical statements to provide more detail on the immunization dosing.
 Immunization dosing can become complex due to the use of combination vaccines.
 Combination vaccines provide multiple antigens protecting against multiple disease conditions.
-A single immunization dose given to a

-- 1535 patient can result in multiple antigens being used.
+A single immunization dose given to a patient can result in multiple antigens being used.
 It is the antigen doses that matter when trying to determine what immunizations are necessary for the patient.
 Guidelines vary by antigen with respect to the appropriate immunization interval and dose.
 One antigen within a combination vaccine may not be considered effective, while others could be.
-The Antigen Dose entry described in IHE PCC TF-2:6.1.4.51 to provide these details - 1540 The information exchanged can include alerts used to inform clinicians about exceptional conditions.
+The Antigen Dose entry described in IHE PCC TF-2:6.1.4.51 to provide these details

+The information exchanged can include alerts used to inform clinicians about exceptional conditions.
 Alerts can be applied to existing immunization events to provide an evaluation of the effectiveness of those events.
 Alerts can identify other relevant clinical data that could impact the immunization care plan (e.g., pregnancy) or subsequent medical treatment (e.g., potential medication interactions).
 Alerts are described in more detail in IHE PCC TF-2:6.1.4.50.

-1545 6.7 Grouping
+6.7 Grouping

-6.7.1 Cross Enterprise Document Sharing, Media Interchange and Reliable Messages
+6.7.1 Cross Enterprise Document Sharing, Media Interchange and Reliable Messages clinical documents.

-Actors from the ITI XDS, XDM and XDR profiles embody the Content Creator and Content Consumer actors of this profile when it is used to share immunization histories and plans as clinical documents.
 A Content Creator or Content Consumer may be grouped with appropriate actors from the XDS, XDM or XDR profiles to exchange the content described therein.
 The metadata sent in the document sharing or interchange messages has specific relationships or dependencies (which we call bindings) to the content of the clinical document described in the content profile.